 Reusable Bag for Life

-By switching to a "Bag for Life" you can prevent plastic bags ending up in landfill sites.
+By switching to a "Bag for Life" you can help with the reduction of plastic waste.

 Here are a few handy hints to help you remember to use your bags: